agrawalchaitany/minecolab/README.md

 ---

 ## 🙌 Acknowledgments
-Developed by Chaitany Agrawal 🚀
+- Developed by Chaitany Agrawal 🚀
-This project was inspired by [MineColab] ([https://github.com/thecoder-001/MineColab.git]).
+- This project was inspired by [MineColab](https://github.com/thecoder-001/MineColab.git).
 While the core idea remains similar, all code and implementation details have been independently developed.